 What it essentially means is that you knit a little garter tab (knit 6 rows) and then pick up stitches on two more sides of this tab to add to the three that are already there.
 To do this you have to rotate your knitting so you get access with your needle to pick up stitches and that you do twice.

 Yes, I know.
 It still sounds like ‘blah, blah, blah’, so sit down and do it!
 If it seems that what you want to do is different than described in the pattern, do it anyways.
 Use your common sense – I know you have it! – to try what you think is right.
 Sometimes only trying and trying again will get you to understand what to do – especially when there is no one around to help just this minute.
-I know I am repeating myself, but because it is true: look up this or any other technique you are not sure about on youtube.

 Another fact of my knitting life is that there are things I read in a pattern before I actually am at that point in my knitting and I go ‘HUH?’.
 Trust me when I say that most of these ‘huh’s’ go away on their own once your knitting has caught up and you realize that there is really just one way how to follow the instructions and that is how you are going to do it.